Who we are

 AH does not accept responsibility for use or disclosure of your Personal Information in circumstances beyond our control.

-We may use your Personal Information to send you information, including promotional material, about us or our products and services or products which we think may be of interest to you.
+We may use your Personal Information to send you information, including promotional material, about us or our products and services or products which we think may be of interest to you but only with your consent.

-We may send such information by means of mail, email, SMS and MMS messages.
-If you do not wish to receive marketing or promotional material from us, you can contact us by mail, phone (during business hours) or email (as set out in this Policy) or via our website.
+If you consent, we may send such information by means of mail, email, SMS and MMS messages.
+If you previously consented however you no longer wish to receive marketing or promotional material from us, you can unsubscribe by contacting us by mail, phone (during business hours) or email (as set out in this Policy) or via our website.

 Management of your Personal Information